KBZO (AM): History

 In 1982, KLLL was spun off to local oilman Terry Wynn.
 KLLL call letters stayed with the FM and the FM company purchased 1590 AM (by then KEND because it was a full-time station), and 1460 changed its format to Adult Contemporary and its call letters to KWAZ for "Kwazy Way-dio".
 Studios moved to 3210-B 34th Street.
-1460 asked the FCC for another fM channel (class A on 106.3 which was granted) and filed for the new channel (along with many others).
+1460 asked the FCC for another FM channel (class A on 106.3 which was granted) and filed for the new channel (along with many others).
 The grant eventually went to the now KEJS (FM) which went on air in the late 1980s.

 The station received a construction permit in 1984 for a new transmitter site and new city of License of Carlisle, Texas.
 The new site would have required three new towers north and east of Lubbock.
 The site was never built.
 Some time later, the FCC granted day-timers use of night-time hours at appropriately reduced night powers.

 KWAZ became an early medium-market all-talk station, using network programs from ABC TalkRadio, and CNN Headline News Audio.
 One of the engineers in this time was Kyle Wesley (now director of engineering for Radio Disney and its owned and operated broadcast stations).

 The station was assigned the call sign KTLK in November 1983.
-On November 30, 1993,the station changed its call sign to KTNP, and on December 1, 1994, to the current KBZO.
-On September 8, 2019 The Format Was Flipped From Spanish Sports To Norteño Y Ranchera Music José.
+On November 30, 1993, the station changed its call sign to KTNP, and on December 1, 1994, to the current KBZO.
+On September 8, 2019, the format flipped from Spanish sports to Norteño & Ranchera music under the moniker “José”.
 It has since flipped back to spanish sports with programming from TUDN Radio as of August 2020.